Skip to Main Content

 We received Heritage Lottery Funding to establish the facilities, and access is available by appointment to University staff, students, and the public.
 Please contact us to arrange an appointment as access hours are restricted.
 You can live chat using Library Talk, email us at specialcollections@sunderland.ac.uk or write to us at Special Collections, Murray Health, University of Sunderland, Chester Road, Sunderland, SR1 3SD.

 Our archives are located on the top floor of Murray Health.
-Due to the unique character of the material in these collections, items must be viewed in the Special Collections Reading Room.
-You can search our dedicated catalogue to view items within these collections.
+Due to the unique character of the material in these collections, items must be viewed by appointment in the Special Collections Reading Room.
+You can search our dedicated catalogue online to view the records for items within these collections.
+Make a note of the reference number for any particular document you wish to view, and give us the reference number(s) when you contact us to arrange your visit, so that we can prepare and have the documents ready for your visit.

-We are in the process of developing an exciting new Digital Archive, which will provide access to our collections online.
+We are also in the process of developing an exciting new Digital Archive, which will provide access to our collections online.
 This is a long-term project with content being regularly added.
+It will allow users to view images and documents from our collections remotely, opening up our service to those who can't visit in person.